 Mobile technology: A form of digital technology that is quickly taken from one place to another.
 This easily accessible equipment is often in the form of “handheld computing devices have evolved into powerful and affordable learning tools” (Franklin et al., 2007).

 Learning styles: The idea that students learn new information in various ways; however, techniques are more appropriate for specific individuals.
-Some theorists believe that students can be classified as visual, aural, verbal, and kinesthetic, while others have supported seven adding to the previous four; logical, social, and solitary (Mirza & Khurshid, 2020).
-There are also supporters of Kolb’s learning style which includes Concrete Experience, Reflective Observation, Abstract Conceptualization, and Active Experimentation (McLeod, 2017).
+Some theorists believe that students can be classified as visual, aural, verbal, and kinesthetic, while others have supported seven, adding to the previous four; logical, social, and solitary (Mirza & Khurshid, 2020).
+There are also supporters of Kolb’s learning style, which includes Concrete Experience, Reflective Observation, Abstract Conceptualization, and Active Experimentation (McLeod, 2017).

 Summary